-If you were to Google ‘weird things to do in Bangkok’, I imagine that you would find all sorts of things, but I am certain the Siriraj Medical Museum would be near the top of the list.
-It serves as an educational site for medical students and children on field trips, but has recently become an unlikely tourist attraction, too.
-Exhibits there include the dead bodies of rapists and killers, victims of unusual deaths, preserved foetuses and various body parts, along with murder weapons.
-If you’re very squeamish, it will probably seem like a house of horrors and I don’t suggest that you go there.
-However, if you’re anything like me (a weirdo with a strange fascination with serial killers and murder mysteries), then you’ll find it very interesting, indeed.
+The museum serves as an educational site for medical students and children on field trips, but has recently become an unlikely tourist attraction, too.
+Exhibits there include the dead bodies of convicted rapists and killers, victims of unusual deaths, preserved foetuses and various body parts, and with murder weapons.
+If you’re very squeamish, you might want to give this house of horrors a miss.
+However, if you’re anything like me (with a fascination with serial killers and murder mysteries), then you’ll find it very interesting, indeed.

-After reading lots about the museum and what it contained, I was really intrigued to visit, to feed my weird interest but also to do something different, so I made a spontaneous day trip.
-I’m so glad I did, because it was really, really interesting.
-I’ll tell you what I found there.
+After reading lots about the museum and what it contained, I was really intrigued to visit, to feed my morbid interest but also to do something different, so I made a spontaneous day trip.

 When I first entered, I went left and into the first room I saw without reading any of the signage, and was immediately met by walls of preserved feotuses encased in glass boxes filled with formaldehyde.
 This was the Pathological Museum.
-Many of the babies there had varying congenital defects, and displays included conjoined twins, a two-headed foetus, a child with ‘mermaid syndrome‘, with legs fused together.
+Many of the babies there had varying congenital defects, and displays included conjoined twins, a two-headed foetus, a child with ‘mermaid syndrome‘, whose legs were fused together.
 Some of the foetuses were kept in separate halves so that their insides could be seen, and others had been cut up and stitched back together.
-There were also aborted foetuses in different stages of development.
-All of these things were rather unnerving to see, but interesting, once I could momentarily get past the fact that I was looking at real people.
+There were also foetuses in different stages of development.
+All of these things were rather unnerving to see, but interesting.
 Photos below from FayeVoyage:

 I spent some time studying the various conditions there before heading to the Forensic Museum in the next room.
 This was much more morbid than the previous one, as impossible as that sounds.
 The first corridor showed photos of people who suffered unusual deaths, such as a child who was cut at the head by a propeller, an arm that had been crushed by a machine, and a man who had been chopped clean in half, possibly by an axe or a sword.
 There was also a set of close-up photos of gunshot wounds, showing the various degrees of damage that different guns can cause.
 Underneath the photos were glass cases containing hundreds of bones showing similar damage.

 The cadaver stands upright in a glass box that’s a little smaller than a telephone booth, preserved in paraffin and smeared in what appears to be Vaseline.
-Now, he looks less than a human and more like a giant raisin with teeth, but it doesn’t make him any less terrifying (photo below taken from Vice).
+Now, he looks less than a human and more like a giant raisin with teeth, but it doesn’t make him any less terrifying.

 There were several other cadavers next to Si-Ouey, all individually labelled as ‘rape murderer with death sentence’ and such like.
 Si-Ouey is the only one notable enough to be named.

 On the far left is a cabinet that doesn’t contain a person, but the last remaining possessions of one.
-It was the full outfit, of a young woman who had been raped and killed.
-The display included her jewelry and even her torn and tattered underwear.
+It was the full outfit, of a young woman who’d been raped and killed.
+The exhibit included her jewelry and even her torn and tattered underwear.
 Along with her clothes was a small knife, which I assume to be the weapon she was killed with.
 The most striking item for me though, was her diary, which had been left open to show what she had written.
 Unfortunately, my Thai reading skills are so poor that even if the book hadn’t been dusty and the handwriting so small, I still wouldn’t have had any idea what it said.
 Still, it sent a clear message to me.
 I was staring and both the life and the death of this poor woman.
-It seems strange to say, but even after having real dead bodies in front of me, of all of the things in that museum, this is the one that disturbed me the most.
+Of all of the things I saw in that museum, this is the one that disturbed me the most.
 At this point, I regretted not getting the audio guide because I felt compelled to get more information about her story.
 However, the weren’t any staff around to ask.

 The cabinets in the background contain various murder weapons.
-It’s really quite strange and macabre to look at objects that were actually used to kill people.
+It’s really quite strange and macabre to look at objects that had been used to kill people.
 The selection included a lot of the standard instruments that I expected to see; bullets, knives, an electrical wire and even a towel.
-However, I most certainly did not expect to see a vibrator among them.
-That’s right, someone was actually killed with a vibrator.
+However, there was one that took me by surprise — a vibrator.
+That’s right, it appears that someone was actually killed with a sex toy.
 Again, I really wished I had the audio guide so that I could find out how it came to be there.
 It lied next to a blood-stained t-shirt, but I couldn’t be sure if the two items were related because the accompanying information was only written in Thai.
-I suppose that one will remain a mystery.
+I suppose that one will remain a mystery to me for now.

 After leaving ‘The Murder Room’, I entered an exhibit dedicated to the 2004 Boxing Day Tsunami that devastated the south of Thailand, where it left almost 5,000 people dead and nearly just as many missing.
 Here, there was a lot of information given in English about the damage that the tsunami caused, how Thailand responded and the methods medical professionals used to inspect and identify the people who were killed.
 The exhibit contained computers that visitors could use to browse through harrowing pictures of the entire process, next to which there were mock-ups of such scenes in mannequin form.
 Photo below from FayeVoyage:

-Along with information on plenty of other types of horrible parasites, such as tapeworms (which will put you off eating sushi for a while), there was also a really good exhibit on other deadly creatures, including cobras, scorpions, spiders, moquitoes etc. Having always had a weird interest in insects, this was right up my alley.
+Along with information on plenty of other types of horrible parasites, such as tapeworms (which will put you off eating sushi for a while), there was also a really good exhibit on other deadly creatures, including cobras, scorpions, spiders and moquitoes.
+Having always had a weird interest in insects, this was right up my alley.
 As a kid, I would always be in the garden, lifting up rocks and looking for bugs.
 I also used to sometimes take spiders and put them in other spiders’ webs and watch them fight.
-It’s not something I’m proud of, but that’s besides the point..
+It’s not something I’m proud of, but that’s besides the point.
 A lot of people might find this part of the museum a bit boring in comparison to the other stuff, but I still enjoyed it.

 How to get there